-There was no progress in the investigation into the cases of suspected abductions of Japanese nationals by DPRK government entities, despite one round of Japanese-DPRK bilateral talks in August.
+There was no progress in the investigation into the cases of suspected abductions of Japanese nationals by DPRK government entities, despite a visit to North Korea by a political advisor to Japanese Prime Minister Abe in May.

 ROK government and media reports indicated that the DPRK government also kidnapped other foreign nationals from locations abroad in the 1970s and 1980s.
 The DPRK continued to deny its involvement in the kidnappings.
 The ROK Ministry of Unification reported that approximately 517 of its civilians, abducted or detained by DPRK authorities since the end of the Korean War, remained in the DPRK.
 South Korean NGOs estimated 20,000 civilians were abducted by the DPRK during the Korean War.